PIEW-19/alx-system_engineering-devops/0x01-shell_permissions/README.md

-To create empty file hello
+To add execute permission to woner of file hello